giovannirleon/wistronlabs/README.md

 This script attaches to a specified station’s TMUX session by its number.
 If a TMUX session for the station does not already exist, the script creates one.

+This session appears as a green bar at the bottom of your terminal, labeled with `[stn_#]` on the left.

 ## Usage

 ```bash